henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

 ## Limitations

--  Comments are no implemented yet.
+-  Comments are not implemented yet.
 -  The monthly archive pages are not implemented.
 -  Tags are not implemented (only Categories).
 -  Surely there is more.
 Feel free to suggest things as issues.